Barcelona Program Images

 - Overseas Architectural Studies

-The first two are equivalent to similar courses offered on campus; the third one is specific to the program.
+The first two are equivalent to similar courses offered on campus; the third one is specific to the Barcelona Program.
 All of them adapt their content to take full advantage of the program’s extraordinary location in one of the most vibrant architectural environments worldwide.
-For example, Architectural Design courses explore urban and architectural themes typical of dense, historical urban fabrics like Barcelona in particular and the European city in general.
-Design assignments often focus on projects for public facilities, multi-family residential and mix-use buildings, and urban public spaces.
+Architectural Design courses explore urban and architectural themes typical of dense, historical urban fabrics like Barcelona in particular and the European city in general.

-The third course, entitled Overseas Architectural Studies, consists of a wide range of activities that includes field trips, partially independent studies, and special workshops.
-Among the latter, the Architectural Photography and Video-documentary workshops, architectural and urban graphic analysis and sketching workshop/module, and a joint ETSAV+IASAP-BV thematic workshop are some of the yearlong program highlights.
+The Overseas Architectural Studies course consists of a wide range of activities such as field trips, independent studies, and special workshops.
+Among the latter, the Architectural Photography and Video-documentary workshops, architectural and urban graphic analysis and sketching workshop/module, and joint ETSAV+Illinois thematic workshops are typical highlights of the year.
 This course is also the home and vehicle for the many assignments that students develop during the periods for independent traveling.

 All courses are taught in English by professors appointed by the Illinois School of Architecture and are conceived to guarantee that all program participants continue on regular path toward graduation.